oristarium/microservice-livechat/README.md

 ## Test Interface

 The service provides a test interface at `/test` that allows you to:
-- Select platform (YouTube or TikTok)
+- Select platform (YouTube, TikTok, or Twitch)
 - Connect to different channels
 - View live chat messages with badges and emotes
 - Monitor chat statistics in real-time